 - Housing and Neighborhood Development

 - Real Estate Development and Finance

 - Environmental Sustainability

-JD/MUPDD students may gain valuable practical experience through Internships arranged by the Levin College and Clinical offerings in the College of Law.
-In recent years, JD/MUPDD students have filled Internships with Cuyahoga County, the City of Cleveland and with local and regional planning agencies.
-Many JD/MUPDD students also gain hands-on legal experience in one of the College of Law Clinics that represent community-based non-profits.
+JD/MUPD students may gain valuable practical experience through Internships arranged by the Levin College and Clinical offerings at CSU Cleveland-Marshall.
+In recent years, JD/MUPD students have filled Internships with Cuyahoga County, the City of Cleveland and with local and regional planning agencies.
+Many JD/MUPD students also gain hands-on legal experience in one of the College of Law Clinics that represent community-based non-profits.

 The dual J.D./M.A.E.S.
 (Master of Arts in Environmental Studies) degree program with the Maxine Goodman Levin College of Urban Affairs is designed for students interested in pursuing careers in environmental fields from either a law or policy perspective.
 They will complete the full J.D. program in the law school, as well as a Masters in Environmental Studies at the College of Urban Affairs, generally in four years, rather than the five that the programs would demand on them individually.
 Students in this program have faculty advisors in both colleges who assist in coordinating students' academic programs.
 Dual degree students complete a general program of law study, with a focus on environmental courses.
 Within the Masters program, students may pursue a general course of environmental studies, or may choose to concentrate in: